MANUFACTURERS' PROFILES

 STOCKERT (C. Stockert & Sohn, "S")

-Already ca. 100 years before, Ernst Christophe and Johann Paul(us) STOCKERT signed sundials with compasses (diptychs).
+Already ca. 100 years before, Ernst Christoph and Johann Paul(us) STOCKERT signed sundials with compasses (diptychs).
 In the late 19th c. there existed two separated companies owned by different members (brothers?) of the Stockert family:

 K. S. Stockert and C. Stockert & Sohn (whose logo was the letter "S" in an elongated hexagone).